 As well as extending the life expectancy of foods in transit, in shops and in our homes, shrink film also reduces food waste because it prevents contamination, which can result in otherwise perfectly good food being disposed of.
 A shrink film layer prevents against dust, dirt and pathogens infiltrating the product and provides a tamper-evident seal to discourage foul-play.
 Our entire range of Bollore packaging films have full food-contact approval and certification.
 With full traceability down to each individual roll of film, we are also BRC approved for complete peace of mind in any food application.

 Launched in 2005, the Courtald commitment was founded by WRAP and is a voluntary scheme aimed at reducing waste in the UK food and drink sector with the help of government, brands and suppliers.
 It zeros in on food waste in the household, product waste in the food supply chain and on improving packaging design.
-Specifically with regards to packaging design, it endeavours to ‘maximise recycled content as appropriate, improve recyclability and deliver product protection to reduce food waste, while ensuring there is no increase in the carbon impact of packaging’.
+Specifically with regards to packaging design, it endeavours to:

 To Wrap Or Not To Wrap?